-The first thing we need to understand is that Sunday is not simply a Christian version of the Jewish Sabbath or Day of Rest.
+The first thing we need to understand is that Sunday is not simply a Christian version of the Jewish Sabbath .
 Far from it.

 The observance of a weekly day of worship, whether it be Sunday, Saturday, or any other day, should never be allowed to become a matter of religious legalism.
 The Apostle Paul warns us against this specifically in Colossians 2: 16-17 when he says, “Let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath days: 17 Which are a shadow of things to come; but the body is of Christ.”

-There is no New Testament evidence whatsoever that working on Sunday is sinful.
+For example, there is no New Testament evidence whatsoever that working on Sunday is sinful. (except, of course, one volunteers to work on the Lord’s day just to make money and keeps them out of the House Of God).
 Oh, and by the way, if it is wrong to work on Sunday, it is equally wrong to cause someone else to work on Sunday. (i.e. going out to eat or going shopping on Sunday, etc.)

 Christ has set us free for something better: namely, the pursuit of holiness and fellowship with the living God as a daily lifestyle.
 Our highest calling is to glorify God every day of our lives, while also setting aside special times for worship with fellow believers (Hebrews 10:25).
 Our goal is to say, with the Psalmist, “I will bless the Lord at all times: His praise shall continually be in my mouth” (Psalm 34:1).